nxf17/LIBBLE-MultiThread/ParaGraphE/ReadMe.md

 ParaGraphE aims at accelerating the speed of training and testing of knowledge graph embedding methods.
 We re-implement these methods in a multi-thread way, which achieves a significant time reduction without influencing the accuracy.
 The parallel optimization/learning algorithms of ParaGraphE are based on the lock-free strategies in [6,7].

-More details about ParaGraphR can be found at the arXiv draft[8].
+More details about ParaGraphE can be found at the arXiv draft[8].

 ### [Compilation](#compilation)